avine/coding-game-angular-user-posts/README.md

 # Live coding: User posts

+This implementation is intended for senior developers.

+For junior developers, use the [junior-dev project](./projects/junior-dev) (`ng serve junior-dev`).

 ## Steps to follow

 - empty the app component template, but keep the router related tag